 Call Recording - A feature that allows you to automatically record phone calls received by your tracking numbers.
 After a call ends, the recording will be available to replay in your call log and email notifications.

 CallScore - The CallScore feature allows your calls to be classified as leads depending upon on criteria specific to the industry and calls you serve.
 CallScore automatically scores and transcribes each incoming call to a company based on machine learning models that have been built, created and tested for accuracy.

-CallScribe - The feature that used to be called CallScribe is now call Transcripts!
+CallScribe - The feature that used to be called CallScribe is now called Transcripts!
 See the entry under "Transcripts" below to learn more.

 Cancel - CallRail accounts can be closed at any time.
 When a CallRail account is canceled, all tracking numbers are immediately released and calls will no longer route to your business.

 Challenge Calls - Challenging a call will prompt the caller to press 1 to complete the call, which helps confirm that a caller is a person, not a robodialer.
 You can set certain tracking numbers to challenge calls, including ones that aren't currently assigned to a website visitor.

 Companies - Any organization that requires separate access to call tracking reports.
 You can create company-specific user accounts so that stakeholders can access only the reports pertinent to their business.
 Every CallRail account supports unlimited company accounts.